 Know your field

-Product Design is a very wide field.
+Design is a very wide area.
 Nowadays, the term includes UI or UX design, illustrations, interaction design, and many more.
 They all have quite a lot in common, but each area is unique at its core.
 Whatever position you’re applying for, you should know the differences between them.
-You don’t have to be a specialist in illustrations if you want to become a UX designer, but not knowing the key characteristics of this field, too.
+You don’t have to be an illustration specialist if you want to become a UX designer, but you should know the key characteristics of this field, too.

 The right culture fit is a must

-At Netguru, we believe that communication is key to making projects work.
+Communicate clearlyAt Netguru, we believe that communication is key to making projects work.
 That’s why we value the communication skills of our future candidates.
-We want to make sure that when working on a project with a client, you will be able to communicate well with them too.
-Don’t use jargon and, finally, NEVER lie about your skills or experience – we’ll learn the truth sooner or later.
-It’s better if you ask us whenever you don’t understand or know something.
+We want to make sure that – when working on a project with a client or other Netguru teams – you will be able to communicate well and ensure smooth project delivery.

 Showcase your potential